2-year-old Indiana boy found inside hot vehicle dies

 DALEVILLE, Ind.
-(AP) — Authorities say a 2-year-old boy has died after being found unresponsive inside a vehicle parked outside his family’s apartment during hot weather in central Indiana.
+(AP) — Authorities say a 2-year-old boy has died after being found unresponsive inside a vehicle parked outside his home during hot weather in central Indiana.

-The Star Press reports Jaxon Stults was pronounced dead in an ambulance Wednesday evening in Daleville.
+The Star Press reports Jaxon Stults was pronounced dead Wednesday evening in Daleville.

 His mother, 28-year-old Britni Nicole Wihebrink, is being held on a preliminary charge of neglect of a dependent.
 Court records don’t list her lawyer.
-The boy’s death is under investigation.
+The newspaper says Wihebrink told a 911 dispatcher she took a nap then found her son.

-An autopsy is planned for Thursday.
-Daleville Town Marshal James King and Zach Crouch, a Delaware County deputy coroner, say the death was likely heat-related.
+An autopsy is planned Thursday.
+Zach Crouch, a Delaware County deputy coroner, says the death was likely heat-related.

 Most Read Nation & World Stories